 While standard autoencoders (AEs) excel at dimensionality reduction and learning compressed representations for reconstruction tasks, their utility as generative models is significantly limited.
-As we move towards more sophisticated models like Variational Autoencoders (VAEs), it's important to understand precisely why vanilla AEs fall short when the goal is to generate new, plausible data samples.
+To appreciate the capabilities of sophisticated models like Variational Autoencoders (VAEs), it is important to understand precisely why vanilla AEs fall short when the goal is to generate new, plausible data samples.

 Recall that a standard autoencoder consists of an encoder f that maps an input x to a latent code z=f(x), and a decoder g that reconstructs the input x^=g(z) from this code.
 The training objective is typically to minimize a reconstruction loss, such as the Mean Squared Error (MSE):